Sixzero/OpenRouter.jl/README.md

 msg = aigen(
     "Write a short introduction to Julia for Python users.", "openai:openai/gpt-5.1";
-    sys_msg = "You are a concise technical writer."
+    sys_msg = "You are a concise technical writer.",  # no hidden default system prompt )
-)

 println(msg.content)